 2. The Pusher

 And I’m not talking about that creepy girl in the parking lot always trying to sell you little white pills.
 Nope, I’m talking about that person, who, when their assistant is away, drops a big pile of work on your desk like you volunteered to do it.
 And you didn’t.
 But their assistant is sick, and this has to be somebody’s problem, and because you’re typically pretty friendly toward Ms. Pusher and she likes your shirt, she picks you.
-I aliken this to how Brock, when faced with a battle, always chooses Pikachu despite being small and weak, and Pikachu can’t say no because a) he doesn’t talk and b) Brock doesn’t really give him the option as to whether or not he gets to fight.
+I liken this to how Brock, when faced with a battle, always chooses Pikachu despite being small and weak, and Pikachu can’t say no because a) he doesn’t talk and b) Brock doesn’t really give him the option as to whether or not he gets to fight.
 The pusher prays on the Pikachus of the workplace.

 3. The Slammer

-Oh, slammer, how I detest these personalities.
+Oh, slammer, how I detest thee.
 This person both slams doors when leaving rooms, and bursts into doors when entering them.
 This person’s sole mission in life is to ensure the assistant has a heart attack before she turns 25.
 He usually thinks you were doing something terrible on your computer when you jump as he enters the room, but in reality it’s simply that his sudden, and usually loud, presence alarms you.

 4. The Alert-er